 You have created a modification or patch for Gothic 1 or 2?
+Or want to test out a new game idea or have a free game?
 You want to reach thousands of players via Spine?
-Then this tutorial will help you with the first steps on how to get your mod on Spine.
+Then this tutorial will help you with the first steps on how to get your project on Spine.

-To be able to publish a mod on Spine, you need the Spine client and a mod ID.
-The mod ID has to be manually created by me (Daniel “Bonne” Bonrath).
-So in order to get your mod on Spine, you first need to contact me.
+To be able to publish a project on Spine, you need the Spine client and a project ID.
+The project ID has to be manually created by me (Daniel “Bonne” Bonrath).
+So in order to get your project on Spine, you first need to contact me.
 You can do this on Discord, via e-mail, private message @ World of Gothic or you post in the release thread @ World of Gothic.
 It helps to tell a little about your project, but usually you’ll get an answer within 24 hours (most of the time way faster).

 The request should contain the

-- mod name (in all release languages if there are multiple ones)
+- project name (in all release languages if there are multiple ones)

 - the team if not known due to a previous release on Spine

 - your Spine user name (if you want to manage it yourself)